Accounting for Acquisitions

 Trainer:

-Jonathan Dingli, Partner, Corporate Accounting Advisory Services, KPMG in Malta
+Jonathan Dingli, Partner, Head of Advisory, KPMG in Malta

 Jonathan Dingli